 The smell of fresh paint.
-The brand new kitchen and sparkling bathroom suite.
 Windows that keep out the wind and doors that block draughts.
+The brand new kitchen and sparkling bathroom suite of a new build.

 There's a lot to be said for moving into a new build home, but have you got the right insurance?

 About 80% of all new homes built in the UK are protected by an NHBC warranty or insurance policy.
 NHBC is the UK's leading independent standard-setting body and provider of warranties for new homes.

 Many mortgage lenders won't lend on a new build home unless there's a Buildmark warranty in place.
 House builders that are registered with the NHBC must comply with certain build standards and their work is covered by the ten-year Buildmark warranty.